Improved measurement of $^8$B solar neutrinos with 1.5 kt y of Borexino exposure: Conclusions

 \section{Conclusions}

-In this work, we report on a new measurement of the $^8$B solar neutrino rate with Borexino, obtained with $\sim$1.5~kt$\cdot$y of exposure, $\sim$11.5 times the statistics used in the previous analysis \cite{Bellini:2008mr}.
+In this work, we describe a new analysis of Borexino data that has led to an improved measurement of the $^8$B solar neutrino rate.
+At $\sim$1.5~kt$\cdot$y, this exposure is $\sim$11.5 times larger than that used in a previously-released measurement~\cite{Bellini:2008mr}.

-Key improvements from the previous measurement include a lower $^{208}$Tl contamination in the purified scintillator, the addition of radiogenic neutron captures on detector components to the detector background model, and a tighter constraint set on the rate of cosmogenic $^{11}$Be.
-Just as importantly, the analysis rests on a greatly improved detector Monte Carlo simulation package, able to model data at percent level.
-As a consequence, the analysis was extended to include the entire scintillator volume and the uncertainty of the $^8$B rate was reduced from $\sim$19\% to $\sim$8\%.
+Key improvements are a lower $^{208}$Tl contamination in the liquid scintillator target achieved after purification, the inclusion of radiogenic neutron captures on detector components to the detector background model, and a tighter constraint applied to the rate of cosmogenic $^{11}$Be.
+Equally importantly, the analysis rests on a largely improved detector Monte Carlo simulation package, able to model the detector response at a few percent level.
+These refinements made it possible to extend the analysis to the entire scintillator volume, which reduced the uncertainty on the $^8$B rate from 19\% to 8\%.

-This measurement complements the recent work on the simultaneous spectroscopy of $pp$, $^7$Be, and $pep$ solar neutrinos with Borexino Phase-II data~\cite{Agostini:2017ixy}.
+This improved measurement, along with the a tighter constraint on the \textit{hep} neutrino flux, complements the recent work on the simultaneous spectroscopy of $pp$, $^7$Be, and $pep$ solar neutrinos with Borexino Phase-II data, as reported in ref.~\cite{Agostini:2018uly}.